chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 Additionally, you can see unselect some DLC's, if you don't want to extract them.

+#### Loading the Mods with the Game Data and DLC's

+On the options page there is a checkbox which allows you to load the mods with the game data and DLC's.
+This is useful if you want to work with the mods in the tool.
+The mods will be loaded from the `extensions` folder in the game data.
+You should extract them manually to the `extensions` folder in the extracted game data.

+Available from `version 0.7.0`.

+##### Data Loading Important Notice

+From `version 0.7.0` the tool requires the `content.xml` files for the DLC's and Mods in the extracted game data.
+The tool will extract them automatically for DLC's.
+If you have an extracted data by previous version of a tool (before `v0.7.0`)- please repeat the process.

 ### Main Window

 After starting, you will see the main window with a list of connections and an area to define a gate connection, i.e., two areas to define the gates in the two sectors.